Vese10/counterProject/README.md

 # sleepCounter
-> This is a counter.
-You can take traces of you count by clicking the + or - buttons.
+> Get aspleep with sheeps, cats or alpacas!.

-It's the final project made in order to test JavaScript Basics knowledge of the author aftre his first approach with this language.
+This is a counter.
+You can take traces of you count by clicking the + or - buttons It's the final project made in order to test JavaScript Basics knowledge of the author aftre his first approach with this language.

 ![](https://vese10.github.io/images/first-page-background.jpg)